Tuesday, December 15, 2020

 Perhaps the main thing that drags this 'epic' down is that it's told, at first, from the perspective of two juves who happen upon the Ecstasian by mistake.
 This gives us a flavour of the limited life options for teens in Mega City 1, but doesn't add anything thematic to the story, which ends up being much more about Rohmer the indestructible man.
 And in turn he could have been more interesting if the opening episodes didn't make it look quite so much as if he was hired muscle for some mafia mob – his actual status turn out, by the final episodes, to be far more interesting and sci-fi-ish.
 But to my mind, there's a much more compelling version of this story that is told from Rohmer's point of view, almost Mandroid style.

-An indestructible but non-descript villain is a good foil for Dredd.
+An indestructible but non-descript villain is a good, if unmemorable, foil for Dredd.

 Art by Dave Taylor